What is Illegal Trade in Wildlife?

 Red flags in product descriptions

-When shopping online, we need to watch for suspicious patterns that might indicate illegal wildlife trade.
-Be wary when sellers use phrases like "serious buyers only" or request to move conversations to private messaging platforms 6.
-Another red flag is when payments are requested through unusual channels or when products are marketed in "closed" or "secret" groups 6.
+When shopping online, we need to watch for suspicious patterns that might indicate wildlife smuggling and illegal wildlife trade.
+Be wary when sellers use phrases like “serious buyers only” or request to move conversations to private messaging platforms 6.
+Another red flag is when payments are requested through unusual channels or when products are marketed in “closed” or “secret” groups 6.

 Using ethical shopping apps and guides